CU Safety Alert Updates

 These safety tips can help protect from unlawful sexual contact:

 For more information on how to report an incident, visit colorado.edu/reporting-cu-boulder.
-To learn more about prevention and support resources and reporting options, go to our comprehensive website which includes how to look out for and support others: https://www.colorado.edu/dontignoreit/
+To learn more about prevention and support resources, including how to look out for and support others, visit colorado.edu/dontignoreit

 Campus Safety Information